 - Amazon eero PoE Gateway: 2x 10GBASE-T and 8x 2.5GBASE-T

-Need help to decide between these four?
-Check them out on Amazon!
+Need help deciding between these four?
+Check availability on Amazon!

 Pros